ScottBReynolds/pos-standards/README.md

 ## How to use this guide:
 This guide is divided between examples and specific recommendations.
 You will find examples in the modules folder.
 Each module can be used as a reference to see the standards in action, or used as a starting point for your own module.

+## Standards
 The standards are broken up in to three categories (structure, naming, and coding).

-## Core Concepts
-Core Concepts outlines standardized development structure, naming and coding practices.
-This will help both individuals and the community create project that and consistent, maintanable and that others can easily understand and collaborate on.

 ### Structure:
 So projects across the community are created in consistent and maintanable manner, we have created a basic module called [Structure](https://github.com/ScottBReynolds/pos-standards/tree/structure/modules/structure) that demostrates & documents this.

+#### template-values.json
+Modules should include a variable named "module_path".
+To avoid module naming collisions, modules need the ability to be renamed.
+[Example](https://github.com/ScottBReynolds/pos-standards/blob/structure/modules/structure/private/template-values.json)

 ### Naming:

 ### Coding: